Cystocele: History

-Notable is the mention of cystocele in many older cultures and locations.
+Notable is the mention of cystoceles in many older cultures and locations.
 In 1500 B.C.
 Egyptians wrote about the "falling of the womb".
-In 400 B.C. a Greek physician documented his observations and treatments:
+In 400 B.C., a Greek physician documented his observations and treatments:

 "After the patient had been tied to a ladder-like frame, she was tipped upward so that her head was toward the bottom of the frame.
 The frame was then moved upward and downward more or less rapidly for approximately 3–5 min.
 As the patient was in an inverted position, it was thought that the prolapsing organs of the genital tract would be returned to their normal position by the force of gravity and the shaking motion."

-Hippocrates had his own theories regarding the cause of prolapse.
-He thought that recent childbirth, wet feet, 'sexual excesses', exertion, and fatigue may have contributed to the condition.
+Hippocrates thought that recent childbirth, wet feet, 'sexual excesses', exertion, and fatigue may have contributed to prolapse.
 Polybus, Hippocrates's son-in-law, wrote: "a prolapsed uterus was treated by using local astringent lotions, a natural sponge packed into the vagina, or placement of half a pomegranate in the vagina."
-In 350 A.D., another practitioner named Soranus described his treatments which stated that the pomegranate should be dipped into vinegar before insertion.
-Success could be enhanced if the woman was on bed rest and reduced intake of fluid and food.
+In 350 A.D., another practitioner named Soranus described his treatments, which stated that the pomegranate should be dipped into vinegar before insertion.
+Success could be enhanced if the woman were on bed rest and had reduced food and fluid intake.
 If the treatment was still not successful, the woman's legs were tied together for three days.

 In 1521, Berengario da Carpi performed the first surgical treatment for prolapse.
-This was to tie a rope around the prolapse, tighten it for two days until it was no longer viable and cut it off.
+This was to tie a rope around the prolapse, tighten it for two days until it was no longer viable, and cut it off.
 Wine, aloe, and honey were then applied to the stump.